CiscoTestAutomation/pyats/docs/connections/wrapper.rst

 To use the Service Wrapper, follow these steps:

 1) Create a child class derived from the `pyats.connections.ServiceWrapper` class.
 This child class will serve as the Service Wrapper for the desired Connection methods.

 2) Set the `conn_type` and `service_name` of the child class to the Connection type and service name that the Service Wrapper will be applied to.
 This will typically be `unicon.Connection` and the name of the service method, such as `execute` or `configure`.
 The `order` class variable can also be set to determine the order in which the Service Wrappers will be applied.

 3) Define the conditions under which the Service Wrapper should be applied to the service using the `applicable` method.

 4) (Optional) Implement the necessary methods in the child class to define pre, post, and exception handling behavior.
 These methods will be executed at different stages during the service call.

 5) (Optional) Use Testcase `Steps` to provide more robust reporting and leverage the pyATS reporter functionality.

 6) (Optional) Configure CLI parser arguments in the child class using the `configure_parser` method.
 This is used to enable easy integration with CLI interfaces.

 .. note::

-    error handlers can suppress an exception, and/or track/register it internally.
+    Error handlers can suppress an exception, and/or track/register it internally.
 By default the built-in error handler will simply raise the current exception.
 Developer can modify that to suppress the current exception being handled, and return a fixed/altered result.